ruokei/terraform-provider-st-gcp/docs/index.md

 ### Optional

 - `credentials` (String, Sensitive) Either the path to or the contents of a service account key file in JSON format for Google Cloud API.
-May also be provided via GOOGLE_CREDENTIALS environment variable environment variable.
+May also be provided via GOOGLE_CREDENTIALS environment variable environment variable, or generate a service account key file and set the GOOGLE_APPLICATION_CREDENTIALS environment variable to the path of the JSON file.
 - `project` (String) Project Name for Google Cloud API.
 May also be provided via GOOGLE_PROJECT environment variable.